lukaskollmer/yo/docs/reference.md

 Yo reserves the following keywords:

 ```
-defer else fn for if impl in let mut match operator return struct switch unless use var while
+decltype defer else fn for if impl in let mut match operator return struct switch unless use var while
 ```